monopole/snt/030_basics/300_dockerize.md

 # Make docker images

-Kubernetes is built to allow nodes to pull their images from a container registry (a server that stores and returns images).
+Kubernetes is built to allow pods to pull their container images from a (presumably remote and trustworthy) server called a container registry.

 [Google container registry]: http://gcr.io

-Running a local demo using minikube implicitly means running a docker daemon inside minikube.
+Below make a choice between using a local registry (to avoid testing complexity), and using the [Google container registry] (you'd want to use an independent, dedicated service in real life).

-When the kubernetes running inside the minikube VM attempts to pull an image to run a pod, it will consult the docker cache in said VM.
+minikube runs a docker daemon in its VM to maintain images it needs.
+When the kubernetes "cluster" running inside the minikube VM attempts to pull an image to run a pod, it will consult the docker cache in said VM.

-The trick to remaining completely local is
+To remain completely local:

- 1. configure your local docker client to talk to the docker deamon in the running minikube - pushing images to it rather than to some cloud registry,
+ 1. Configure your local docker client (the one you use when you run docker at the command line) to talk to the docker deamon in the running minikube.
+    Then, when you enter `docker push` you'll push directly into minikube's docker storage.

  2. create pods with `imagePullPolicy: IfNotPresent`

-Below make a choice between using the registry that minikube a local registry vs. using the [Google container registry].

 <!-- @defineRegistryContainerHostEnvVar -->